About Woods Consulting, LLC

 Veterinary product development and commercialization can be a complex process owing to multiple species and regulatory agencies.
 Our veterinary consulting team and animal health advisors assist animal health companies in navigating this complex environment.
 We help our clients understand the animal health market, as well as development options, veterinary product regulations, and veterinary distribution tactics.
 Many clients come to us after receiving advice from consultants or firms that are not licensed veterinarians and/or lack clinical, regulatory or start-up experience but are seeking our veterinary industry and clinical experience to advance their efforts.

-Craig formed Woods Consulting, LLC in 2007 and has assisted dozens of companies in advancing veterinary drugs, biologics, devices and diagnostics for the animal health market.
+Craig established Woods Consulting, LLC in 2007, and has assisted dozens of companies in advancing veterinary drugs, biologics, devices and diagnostics for the animal health market.
 Craig was in academia from 2015-2021, most recently as the Director of Infectious Disease and Biosecurity Projects at Arizona State University (ASU).
-Prior to ASU, Craig was the Director of the Institute for Healthcare Innovation at Midwestern University (2015-2021), where he oversaw human (PII-PIV) and veterinary clinical trials including serving as PI on SARS-CoV-2 studies during the outbreak.
+Prior to ASU, Craig was the Dir. of the Institute for Healthcare Innovation at Midwestern University (2015-2021) managing human (PII-PIV) and veterinary clinical trials and served as PI on SARS-CoV-2 studies.
 From 1998-2015, he held senior level positions in the pharmaceutical industry in business development, regulatory affairs, and veterinary clinical research.
-Over the years, Craig has established US based operations for international clients and founded his own companies in immuno-therapeutics, medical devices, and other technologies for veterinary and human medicine.
-Craig provides business development, veterinary regulatory, and technology commercialization guidance concerning veterinary biologics, veterinary drugs, animal medical devices, veterinary diagnostics, and other veterinary products.
+Over the years, Craig has established US operations for international clients and recently formed the One Medicine Group, LLCCraig provides business development, veterinary regulatory, and technology commercialization guidance concerning veterinary biologics, veterinary drugs, animal medical devices, veterinary diagnostics, and other veterinary products.
 He has published in the Journal of Rheumatology, Toxicon, and Journal of Veterinary Emergency and Critical Care (Google Scholar) and provides veterinary clinical study services at Arizona Animal Hospital (Scottsdale, Arizona).

 Education